"It was your birthright. And he'd be damned if they were going to take your birthright."

 - In Trials and Tribulations, The Master's Talisman that Misty Fey was obligated to wear around her neck for as long as she lived contained a picture of Maya and Mia, so they would always be with her until the day she died.
 Subverted in that Maya and Mia weren't dead; Misty had, in fact, abandoned them.

-- Cubones from Pokemon are notable for wearing their dead mother's skull on their heads.
+- Cubones from Pokémon are notable for wearing their dead mother's skull on their heads.
 They wail for said mothers often.
+Which is odd given, among other reasons, if you breed your female Cubone or Marowack, she'll be fine, and her offspring will still have the skull.

 - This is yet more support for the "written by the ten-year-old protagonists" alternate fan theory on Pokedex entries.
 If nothing else, think about the mathematics: If the skull is specifically that of the Cubone's mother, then the species has been going extinct at a rapid pace for quite some time, and in fact should have disappeared decades if not centuries ago, because there are only so many skulls to go around, and some of those Marowak are male.